ESPN Megacast: Puck Possessor

-NHL Big City Greens Classic
+NHL animated altcasts

 In a similar approach to Nickelodeon’s NFL broadcasts with the NFL and CBS Sports, ESPN presented a kid-friendly alternate animated broadcast of the March 14th game between the Washington Capitals and the New York Rangers, focused on the hit Disney Channel show Big City Greens.
 Dubbed the “NHL Big City Greens Classic”, this broadcast, which animated every player on a rink in the middle of Big City, and was called by ESPN’s Drew Carter and Kevin Weekes.
 Big City Greens cast members also chimed in throughout the broadcast.
 This broadcast was simulcast across Disney Channel, Disney XD, Disney+, and ESPN+, who also simulcast the traditional ESPN broadcast.
 This was the first ever live sports broadcast for both Disney Channel and Disney+, while this was the first live sports broadcast, other than the Pro Bowl Games, to air on Disney XD.

 ESPN brought back the NHL Big City Greens Classic for the March 9, 2024 broadcast of that day's Pittsburgh Penguins-Boston Bruins game, the back half of an ABC Hockey Saturday doubleheader.
 Like the Capitals-Rangers game from a year prior, this broadcast was simulcast on Disney Channel, Disney XD, Disney+ and ESPN+, and featured the same real-time 3D animated perspective based on Big City Greens.
 Carter and Weekes returned to call the game with Arda Ocal joining the duo this year.
 Cast members from the show chimed in throughout the broadcast as well.

+After a one-year absence, ESPN produced another animated NHL broadcast, this time featuring on the hit Disney and Pixar movie Inside Out.
+Broadcast during the April 5 game between the Washington Capitals and the New York Rangers, the game was played on "Hockey Island" inside of the mind of the movie's main character, Riley, and featured the same real-time 3D animated perspective as the Big City Greens Classic broadcasts.
+Carter, Weekes, and Ocal returned to call the game.
+Inside Out cast members also chimed in throughout the broadcast.
+This broadcast was simulcast across Disney Channel, Disney XD, and Disney+, alongside the main broadcast on ESPN and ESPN DTC.

 OviCast

-In recognition of Alex Ovechkin's chase of Wayne Gretzky's all-time goals record, ESPN put together an "OviCast" alternate viewing option of the Washington Capitals game against the Minnesota Wild on March 27th.
+In recognition of Alex Ovechkin's chase of Wayne Gretzky's all-time goals record, ESPN put together an "OviCast" alternate viewing option of the Washington Capitals game against the Minnesota Wild on March 27.
 This alternate broadcast featured an isolated camera on Ovechkin and stat boxes showing his game stats and the number of goals away he was from the record.
 This alternate broadcast, which was available on ESPN+ alongside the main feed, was set to be featured alongside ESPN's remaining games featuring the Capitals, but was later scrapped after Ovechkin broke the record a week later on TNT, who also produced a similar alternate broadcast for sister channel truTV.